 Satisfactory/Unsatisfactory Grading Option FAQ

-What is the satisfactory/unsatisfactory (S/U) grading option being offered for fall 2020?
+What is the satisfactory/unsatisfactory (S/U) grading option being offered?

-Visit the Fall 2020 Satisfactory/Unsatisfactory Grading web page for more information about this option
+Visit the Satisfactory/Unsatisfactory Grading web page for more information about this option

 If I opt to take an S/U grade, does it impact financial aid?

 Unsatisfactory, or ‘U’ grades can affect financial aid eligibility.
-In order to stay eligible for aid, undergraduate students must meet three Satisfactory Academic Progress standards:
+To be eligible for aid, undergraduate students must meet three Satisfactory Academic Progress (SAP) standards:

 - maintain a 2.0 cumulative GPA